caylent-solutions/cpm/README.md

 ### 4. Use

 Run `make help` to see available targets from your chosen manifest.
-Each manifest provides different automation tasks specific to its purpose.
+Each manifest provides automation tasks, dependencies, and configurations specific to its purpose - including linting, testing, security scanning, and deployment automation.

 **[Full Setup Guide →](docs/setup-guide.md)**